women afib

 Staying Healthy With AFib

 AFib isn’t something anyone should ignore.
 But women, in particular, should pay close attention to the signs and symptoms.
-“Women often have worse outcomes than men.
-They have more frequent and longer-lasting episodes of AFib, and they are more likely to have severe strokes,” Dr. Singh says.
+“Women tend to have more frequent and longer-lasting episodes of AFib, and they are more likely to have severe strokes," Dr. Shakir says.
+"This is often because women downplay their AFib symptoms and put off getting on medication or scheduling sugery."

 Categories : FeelWell